Gram Princess: Online Faceting Designs and Diagrams

 Changing the angle of the C3 tier by a degree or so, up or down, will change the overall size of the table quite a bit.
 It's a good trick to use if your stone needs a little more or less area when you're cutting it.

 Although the Gram Princess isn't especially hard to cut, the meets on the corners of the pavilion are tight.
 You could cut through them easily.

-Something else of interest, look at the ray trace (on the bottom of this page).
-Notice the dark areas in the four (4) corners of the design.
-These areas are actually trapping light rays, which is why they look dark in the ray trace (the ray trace loses track of them and does not count them in the brightness figure, at least I do not think it does…).
+Here's something else that might interest you.
+Look at the ray trace at the bottom of this article.
+Notice the dark areas in the four corners of the design?
+These areas are actually trapping light rays.
+This explains why they look dark in the ray trace.
+The ray trace loses track of them and doesn't count them in the brightness figure.
+(At least, I don't think it does).